 As required by the Tax Relief Act of 1997, the Accounting Office mails 1098T forms to students' home addresses by the end of January each year.
 The Act also requires Francis Marion University to report this information to the Internal Revenue Service.
 The 1098T form contains billing and financial assistance information to help students and/or parents when determining their eligibility for the American Opportunity, HOPE, and Lifetime Education Credits.
-The American Opportunity tax credit is for the amounts paid in 2009 and 2010 only.

-Perkins Loans
+Perkins Loans and Nurse Faculty Loans

-If a student is awarded a Perkins Loan, he or she should contact the Perkins Loan Officer in the Accounting Office to complete the required documents.
-Any Perkins Loan borrower who drops below half time enrollment at FMU, graduates, or transfers should call 843-661-1125 to make an appointment to complete the required exit interview paperwork.
+If a student is awarded a Perkins Loan or a Nurse Faculty Loan, he or she must contact the Perkins Loan Officer in the Payroll Office (SAB 111) to complete the required documents.
+Any Perkins Loan or Nurse Faculty Loan borrower who drops below half time enrollment at FMU, graduates, or transfers should call 843-661-1124 to make an appointment to complete the required exit interview paperwork.
 Although repayment is managed by our billing provider, the FMU Perkins Loan Officer oversees the process throughout the life of the loan.